magento/devdocs/guides/v2.0/frontend-dev-guide/conventions.md

 Theme directory.
 Usually used when talking about custom themes, or any theme in general.

-For Magento out of the box frontend themes, the absolute path usually is one of the following:
+For Magento out of the box frontend themes,blank and luma themes, the absolute path usually is one of the following:

  - `app/design/frontend/Magento/<theme>`
  - `vendor/magento/theme-frontend-<theme>`

+Where theme is name of theme, For example blank theme location would be,
+ - `vendor/magento/theme-frontend-blank`

 **- `<module_dir>`**